Vylon-Kleio/Notes-MD/Introduction-to-Computer-Science-by-CS50/CS50-WEEK-5.md

     }
 }
 ```

-- Notice how this code _walks down_ this list to find the end.
-When appending an element, (adding to the end of the list) our code will run in O(n), as we have to go through our entire list before we can add the final element.
+- Notice how this code **walks down** this list to find the end.
+When appending an element, (adding to the end of the list) our code will run in $\textbf{O}(n)$, as we have to go through our entire list before we can add the final element.
 - Further, you could sort your list as items are added:

 ```C
 // Implements a sorted list of numbers using a linked list